Varadhanayaka: Casting

 Shankare Gowda, the producer had initially cast Chiranjeevi Sarja to play the main protagonist played by Gopichand in the Telugu version.
 Later, to reprise the cop role played by Jagapathi Babu in the original version, Gowda approached Sudeepa, his main star in the previous venture Kempegowda.
 Owing to the success of their previous venture, Gowda decided to give extra screen time for Sudeepa in the new film.
 Gowda was in search of two leading female stars from the Kannada industry.
 However, due to date issues, none could be roped in.
 Actress Priyamani was approached to play the lead but she refused the offer.
 Finally in July 2011, Nikesha Patel who had just begun her career in Telugu films was cast opposite Sarja in the lead role.
 Later Kamalinee Mukherjee was approached to play the role opposite Sudeepa.
 However, she was dropped and later Bollywood actress Sameera Reddy was finally roped in for the role.
-Director Ayyappa Sharma's brothers Sai Kumar and P. Ravi Shankar were also roped in to play the supporting characters.
+Director Ayyappa Sharma's brothers Sai Kumar and P. Ravi Shankar was also roped in to play the supporting characters.
 It was also announced that Arjun Sarja would be doing a cameo appearance in the film.